Where to Develop Film in Minneapolis in 2023.

 Aside from standard photo lab services like scanning and printing, you can find just about any type of photo gear, rentals, used cameras, and a selection of darkroom supplies.

-Independently owned and operated for over 30 years, Fast Foto is a spot where you can develop disposable cameras or film in the Minneapolis area.
+Independently owned and operated for over 30 years, Fast Foto is a lab that offers film developing in the Minneapolis area (Bloomington, to be precise).

 Black and white and C-41 color film are both processed, whether 35mm or 120 medium format.
 Black and white film is developed by hand.